The Storm

 • Share:

-On wealthy Plantation Island in South Florida, an old man waits, Kenzie Maxwell is a writer, a raconteur, a rascal, an altruist, a mystic--a charismatic figure who enjoys life with his rich third wife but muses daily on the sins of his past.
 Two decades ago, Kenzie had to leave New York because of a scandal.
-He'd been a volunteer at a runawat shelter, and he'd fallen in love with a seventeen-year-old girl--a girl who died while giving birth to Kenzie's daughter.
+He'd been a volunteer at a runaway shelter, and he'd fallen in love with a seventeen-year-old girl -- a girl who died while giving birth to Kenzie's daughter.
 His older brother, Dalton, a lawyer and board member at the shelter, decided to quell the rumors by releasing Kenzie's note of apology to the press.
-Kenzie's reputation--and the girl's--were destroyed.
+Kenzie's reputation -- and the girl's -- were destroyed.
 He has never forgiven his brother.

-Infused with humanity, and informed by faith.
-The Storm is Frederick Buechner's most captivating novel since Godric--a richly satisfying contemporary story of fragmented families and love's many mysteries that will move you, makeyou laugh, and fill you with wonder.
+Infused with humanity, and informed by faith, The Storm is Frederick Buechner's most captivating novel since Godric -- a richly satisfying contemporary story of fragmented families and love's many mysteries that will move you, make you laugh, and fill you with wonder.

 Click on any of the links above to see more books like this one.